AdeDeepFishing/Twitter/README.md

-cooperate with @CodePath
+cooperate with @codepathreview

 # Twitter - Part II

 This is a basic twitter app to view, compose, favorite, and retweet tweets.

-Time spent: 3 hours spent in total
+Time spent: 2 hours spent in total

 ## User Stories